Curriculum Enrichment at QPCS

-The Career Academy is a programme that will run alongside your Advanced courses (A level or BTEC National).
-It includes classes in employability skills, guru lectures and educational visits.
+The Career Academy is a programme that will run alongside your advanced courses.
+It includes Wednesday afternoon classes in employability skills, guru lectures and educational visits.
 This is complemented by ‘real business experience’ including a six-week paid internship and one-to-one mentoring which will enhance your higher education and career prospects.
-The Career Academy offers a once-in-a-lifetime opportunity to have a big name company on your CV and UCAS form – 92.5% of graduates from the programme go to university.
+The Career Academy offers a once-in-a-lifetime opportunity to have a big name company on your CV and UCAS form.

-Up to 15 students can be in the Academy at QPCS, assuming we get the right kind of candidates.
+Up to 15 students can be in the Academy at QPCS.
+Successful applicants will meet the following criteria:

 An excellent attendance, punctuality and work record

 Ability to undertake a paid internship in London for the last 2 weeks of the summer term AND the first 4 weeks of the summer holiday (with no exceptions)

-Readiness to engage fully in the “Partners in Business” programme; academy students are allocated a mentor from the business world who will act as an advisor in terms of business etiquette, CV writing and even coursework.
-Students will need to travel to meet their mentor at least 10 times over 18 months of the programme.
+Readiness to engage fully in the “Partners in Business” programme; academy students are allocated a mentor from the business world who they will meet with regularly.

 How do students get onto the Career Academy programme?

 Students will need to apply to the programme as if they are applying for a real job.
 They will need to fill in an application form and will then be interviewed in Central London.

 Contact: Jayne Llewelyn

 Comments from recent Career Academy interns and their employers:

 “I was really proud of seeing the work I did being used by everyone in my department”